What is a Profit Center?

 Profit Center Accounting

-For example, there is a financial service company provides both products and services to its customers.
-Its products would be providing customized accounting and reporting software and its services would include providing accounting services, investment banking, and consultancy services.
-They would include revenue generated from such clients and expenses would include its employees on the payroll, computer/laptops used for providing such services.
-Similarly, for a company which is into producing and selling cold drinks, the profit center would be its sales team.
+For example, there is a financial service company that provides both products and services to its customers.
+Its products would be providing customized accounting and reporting software, and its services would include providing accounting services, investment bankingInvestment BankingInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc., and consultancy services.
+They would include revenue generated from such clients, and expenses would include its employees on the payrollPayrollPayroll refers to the overall compensation payable by any organization to its employees on a certain date for a specific period of services they have provided in the entity.
+This total net pay comprises salary, wages, bonus, commission, deduction, perquisites, and other benefits., computer/laptops used for providing such services.
+Similarly, for a company that is into producing and selling cold drinks, the profit center would be its sales team.

 - It helps the organization determine where and how the costs are incurred.

-- Based on data available, the budget is set for the profit centers, which helps managers and employees to spend as per budget and also meet the target.
-This also acts as a motivation to employees as it can affect their performance and earn them extra incentives on achieving target.
+- Based on data available, the budget is set for such centers, which helps managers and employees to spend as per budget and also meet the target.
+This also acts as a motivation to employees as it can affect their performance and earn them extra incentives on achieving targets.

 - A big organization which is into products and services both will have many profit centers.
 Because these centers are reported separately segment-wise, it may lead to unnecessary competition within the organization.